The Resort - Hakuba Valley

 The ski resort is incredibly well-suited to intermediates with lots of groomed runs, and it’s a great place to be a speed demon.
 Happo also has some beginners’ terrain near the four base areas and piste runs for advanced skiers and snowboarders that are commonly covered in well formed moguls.
 Like many of the Hakuba ski resorts, the average snowfall per season at Happo One is 11 metres or 36'.
 The top of the Happo ski resort is the highest of the Hakuba ski areas and the upper reaches of the resort are in the sub-alpine, unlike most of the neighboring resorts that are largely below the tree line.

 Pre Trip Excursion - Kyoto (Jan 15-19, 2019)

 The Pre-trip excursion will take you to Kyoto, Japan spending 3 nights at a 4 star hotel.
 This includes a breakfast buffet daily at the hotel in Kyoto.
 You will have a 1/2 day city tour with an English-speaking guide.
 Cost includes air between Los Angeles and Osaka via United Airlines.
 Includes transfer between Kyoto Hotel and Hakuba via private coach with guide.

 Post Trip Excursion - Thailand (Jan 26- Feb 1, 2019)

-FLIGHT SCHEDULE: Preliminary – space is not booked yet.
+FLIGHT SCHEDULE for Post Trip Excursion ONLY: Preliminary – space is not booked yet.